All Episodes

 And we agreed with that.

-I mean, we're we're almost 9,000 a day.
+I mean, we're almost 9,000 a day.

 Think about that.

-Under Take Johnson, a thousand a day was was a bad day.
+Under Jake Johnson, 1,000 a day was a bad day.

 It was a crisis then.

-Um, and so what what I so although I didn't agree with all the policies, again, they lived in reality.
+And so although I didn't agree with all the policies, again, they lived in reality.

-And here's what was very, very important too is I never saw Jay Johnson lie.
+And here's what was very, very important too: is I never saw Jay Johnson lie.

 And that's exactly the opposite of this current secretary in this current administration.

-I I agree with that, guys, because I met Jay Johnson and had a fairly extensive conversation once in a green room.
+I agree with that, guys, because I met Jay Johnson and had a fairly extensive conversation once in a green room.

-So I'll I'll say please enjoy your weekend and thanks so much.
+So I'll say, please enjoy your weekend.

-I think that was an education, and you're really passionate about this as you should be being on the front lines, and hopefully you'll be back on those front lines again.
+I think that was an education and you're really passionate about this, as you should be being on the front lines.

 Thank you, Tom.